nathan-1995/DRF-Whatsapp/README.md

 * Setup swagger for api documention
 * Used github actions to build docker image when changes are pushed to repo.

+### Design Decisions
+* Twilio API: Twilio is used for WhatsApp messaging because it provides an easy to use API, webhook and easy to implement.
+* CI/CD Setup: GitHub Actions is set up for automatic Docker image builds and deployments to Docker Hub.
+* Dockerization:  Making it easier to deploy anywhere.